brock-eng/LeetCode-Work/cheat_sheets/linux_cheat_sheet.md

 nohup 	- dictates that a process runs in the background	\
 cat     - show contents of a text file  \
 sudo    - run as admin  \
-ssh     - remote sign on
+ssh     - remote sign onn

 ### Memory CMDS
 df		    - show file size usage	\